 Anything worn out or broken was also going.
 In the past I might have glued an ornament back together, but not this year.

 When I unpacked my decorations this year I knew anything faded was going.

 When I saw the old Christmas towels come out, it was an easy decision.
 Plus I already have enough kitchen towels I don’t need Christmas ones once a year.

 All of these decluttering decisions are going to be unique to your situation.
 Try to weigh the importance of decorating one time a year versus storing bins in your home for the entire year.

 THINK ABOUT THE FUTURE

-I hope these tips have been helpful in your Christmas decluttering.
+I hope these tips have been helpful in your Christmas decluttering journey.
 You will thank me next year when it takes you 5 minutes to put everything away.

-Below are the twinkle lights we use and LOVE!
+Below are the twinkle lights we use all December and I LOVE!